canopy-js/canopy-js/README.md

 We speak about books, articles, chapters, and lectures.
 Yet every idea is a thing.
 Every idea has connections.
-Every idea can be requested.
+A single idea can be requested.
-So give every idea an address.
+So give every idea a name.
+And make every name an address.
 And put at that address a page.
 And put on the page explanation.
 And the explanation will impart the idea.